-- Face coverings must be worn in all indoor locations: - Exceptions include your own private office, or other locations where by the time of day or physical location one is truly alone with no opportunity for incidental contact with others (like a locked door)
+- Face coverings must be worn properly, fully covering the mouth and nostrils. - Masks must be worn in all indoor locations: - Exceptions include your own private office, or other locations where by the time of day or physical location one is truly alone with no opportunity for incidental contact with others (like a locked door) - ACCEPTABLE options include...